pigsnsheep/GeneExpressionProject/README.md

 # GeneExpressionProject

-This is intended for people who have read the abstract and/or the report, so they have the necessary context.
+This is intended for people who have read the abstract, so they have the necessary context.

 ## Data Wrangling